RCA surround sound connections can be an excellent way to connect to your home theater speakers if you don’t have digital HDMI or optical options.

-They take the basic connection type of our old friend the analog stereo connection, but use it to power 5.1 or 7.1 surround sound.
+They take the basic connection type of our old friend, the analog stereo connection, but use it to power 5.1 or 7.1 surround sound.

 RCA surround sound connectors on the back of your device will look something like this.

-There are six RCA jacks for each of the 5.1 surround sound connections.
+There are six RCA jacks for each of the 5.1 surround sound connections:

 For instance, you could use three stereo RCA interconnect cables to make the connections – or six individual ones.

-Otherwise you’ll get yourself in a right mess.
+And so on.
+Otherwise, you’ll get yourself in a right mess.

 It does not support digital audio signals.

-on-board, you can then hear this audio from the analog outputs without worrying about having a compatible digital amplifier.
+If your DVD/Blu-ray player can decode the digital audio onboard, you can hear this audio from the analog outputs without worrying about having a compatible digital amplifier.

 You just make an analog connection using the ports shown above.

-This can enable you to hear SACD, DVD-A, DTS-HD Master Audio and Dolby TrueHD soundtracks without spending extra money upgrading all your equipment.
+So this connection type can enable you to hear SACD, DVD-A, DTS-HD Master Audio and Dolby TrueHD soundtracks without spending extra money upgrading all your equipment.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.